Ultimate Guide to Public Speaking in Marketing: Build Authority, Generate Leads, and Grow Faster

 Crafting a Founder Narrative for Public Speaking Success

-Your founder story is one of the most powerful tools in your personal branding strategy.
-It connects your audience emotionally to your mission, showing them why your company exists and what drives you to make an impact.
+Your founder story is one of the most powerful tools in your personal brand, because it connects people emotionally to why the business exists and what drives you.
 A strong founder narrative is not a chronological biography.
-It is a carefully shaped story that highlights pivotal moments, lessons learned, and the transformation that led to your current mission.
+It is a carefully shaped story that highlights the pivotal moments, the lessons learned, and the change that led to what you do now.

 Using Public Speaking to Build Brand Identity and Voice